Why Do Birds Fly in a V Formation?

 Fun Facts

-• Birds in a V formation can reduce their energy consumption by up to 30% compared to flying alone, as shown by heart rate studies.
+• Birds in a V formation can reduce their individual energy expenditure by up to 30%, allowing them to cover significantly longer distances than they could alone.

 Did You Know?